HazeSenpai/hazes-sprint-helper/README.md

 # Haze’s Sprint Helper

-A client-side Fabric mod for Minecraft Java Edition **1.21.11** that automates sprinting and swimming with smooth, configurable, and performance-optimized logic.
+A client-side Fabric mod for Minecraft Java Edition that automates sprinting and swimming with smooth, configurable, and performance-focused movement logic.

 ---